How to build a website header menu navigation with Storyblok

 display_name - type:

-That’s the whole setup to store data for your global content already.
-In the next step we will have a look on how to load that content and render it properly.
-You can add a value for the link (just select home) and enter a display name - you can also add more header links if you want by simply pressing “add component” in the
+That's the whole setup to store data for your global content already.
+In the next step, we will look at how to load that content and render it properly.
+You can add a value for the link (just select home) and enter a display name - you can also add more header links if you want by simply pressing "add component" in the

 header_links field and select the